Metric geometry of locally compact groups

 The point is that, if $\mathcal V$ was defined as in the previous proof, then $\mathcal V$ would not be normalized by the generator $\widetilde 3$.
-Indeed, there does not exist any group topology on $\widetilde{\R}$ for which the natural epimorphism to $\R$ would be a covering map.
+Indeed, there does not exist any group topology on $\widetilde{\R} \ast \widetilde{\Z}$ for which the natural surjective homomorphism onto $\R$ would be a covering map.

 .2cm

 (b) Claim \ref{1DEcpcovering} of the previous proposition is essentially Lemma 1.7 in \cite{Abel--72}. \end{rem}

 \begin{cor} For every compactly generated LC-group $G$, there exists a compactly presented LC-group $\widetilde G$ and a discrete normal subgroup $N$ of $\widetilde G$ such that the quotient $\widetilde G / N$ is topologically isomorphic to $G$.